emilyvertosick/Statistics-Course/docs/04-week4.md

 ## X-squared = 3.513, df = 1, p-value = 0.06089
 ```

-As a note, we can also use `tbl_summary` and the `add_p` function (also from `gtsummary`) to get the chi-squared p-value.
+As a note, we can also use `tbl_summary` and the `add_p` function (also from {gtsummary}) to get the chi-squared p-value.
 In the `add_p` function, we specify that for the variable "subfourhour" we want to use a chi-squared test ("chisq.test.no.correct").
 Specifying "chisq.test.no.correct" uses no continuity correction, and so gives the same result as the `chisq.test` function with the option `correct = FALSE`.

 ```r